-Input data for nutrient retention calculation about streams, reservoirs and lakes, and the resulting average annual nutrient retention in the Vechte catchment is shown in Tables 2-4.
-The retention calculation for the Vechte Catchment was conducted by applying the Tier 1 retention tool for the lakes and rivers.
+Input data for nutrient retention calculation about streams, reservoirs and lakes, and the resulting average annual nutrient retention in the Uecker catchment is shown in Tables 2-4.
+The retention calculation for the Uecker Catchment was conducted by applying the Tier 1 retention tool.

-Information on water bodies in Vechte, Germany/The Netherlands
+Information on water bodies in Uecker, Germany